Two significant applications of the Joule-Thomson effect involve the Hampson-Linde cycle and the vapour-compression cycle.

 The cycle is as follows:

-1. The refrigerant in its vapour phase is compressed to allow it to circulate throughout the system.
-This raises the temperature of the refrigerant.
+- Compression: The refrigerant gas is compressed by the compressor, allowing it to circulate throughout the system.
+This is not an isenthalpic process because work is done on the gas, which increases both the pressure and temperature of the refrigerant.

 The desired temperature of the room or the interior of the refrigerator is monitored by a thermostat, which then signals the appropriate compression pressure to apply for subsequent cycles.